shbosh/rnd-project2/writeup.md

 5->6 | -pi/2 | 0 | 0 | q6
 6->EE | 0 | 0 | 0.303 | 0

+##### Example:
+- a1 is distance between Z1 and Z2 along the x-axis -> In URDF, joint 1 and joint 2 are 0.35m apart.
 <br>

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.